FRANK STELLA "OLYKA", 1975

 Throughout his extraordinary career, Frank Stella significantly influenced post-war American art; notably the rejection of abstract expressionism and the emergence of hard-edge abstraction and Minimalism.

 The paper reliefs were created at Tyler Graphics in Bedford, NY.
-Collaborating with paper-making experts John and Kathleen Koller, this unique work was created using brass and mahogany moulds.
-Stella worked with the moulds while they were still wet to dye elements of the composition or add additional collaged details.
+Collaborating with paper-making experts John and Kathleen Koller, this unique work was created using brass and mahogany molds.
+Stella worked with the molds while they were still wet to dye elements of the composition or add additional collaged details.

 "Olyka III" is an exceptional example from Stella's paper relief works, notable for its simplicity and understated presentation.
 The compositions of these works are borrowed from his paintings of the Polish Village Series of 1971-73.
 The titles are synagogue names or locations in Poland that were destroyed during the Holocaust.
 Although easily interpreted as a memorial, this series was conceived as Stella’s tribute to the aesthetic and architectural elements of these lost and desecrated communities / houses of worship.